influxdata/telegraf/docs/DATA_FORMATS_OUTPUT.md

   prefix = "telegraf"
   # graphite template
   template = "host.tags.measurement.field"
-  # graphite protocol with plain/text or json
+  # graphite protocol with plain/text or json.
+  # If no value is set, plain/text is default.
   protocol = "plain/text"
 ```